cargo-lambda/cargo-lambda/docs/guide/installation.md

 You can also download any Cargo Lambda binary from the [Release page](https://github.com/cargo-lambda/cargo-lambda/releases).

 ::: warning
 When you download a binary directly, [Zig](https://ziglang.org) won't be installed for you.
+You can run `cargo lambda system --install-zig` to get a list of possible installers for your system.
 :::

 You can use a tool like [Cargo Binstall](https://github.com/cargo-bins/cargo-binstall) to automatically download a binary package from GitHub: